The Kummakivi Balancing Rock and its Unlikely Explanation in Finnish Folklore

 Other Precarious Boulders

-It may be pointed out that the Kummakivi Balancing Rock is not the only example of a balancing rock (also known as precarious boulders) in the world.
-Such rocks have been found in many countries around the world, and are surrounded by colorful stories.
+The Kummakivi Balancing Rock is not the only example of a balancing rock (also known as precarious boulders) in the world.
+Such rocks have been found in many countries around the world, and all are surrounded by colorful stories.
 In India, for example, there is a balancing rock called ‘Krishna’s Butter Ball’, a reference to an avatar of Hindu god Vishnu.

 - Krishna Butter Ball: 250 Ton Boulder that Defies the Laws of Physics